-As of December 31, 2014, we have unvested restricted stock awards granted under the inTEST Corporation 2007 Stock Plan (the "2007 Stock Plan").
+As of December 31, 2015, we have unvested restricted stock awards granted under the inTEST Corporation 2007 Stock Plan (the "2007 Stock Plan").
 The 2007 Stock Plan was approved at our annual meeting of stockholders held on June 13, 2007.
 The 2007 Stock Plan permits the granting of stock options or restricted stock, for up to 500,000 shares of our common stock, to officers, other key employees and consultants.
-As of December 31, 2014, 57,500 shares remain available to grant under the 2007 Stock Plan.
+As of December 31, 2015, 62,500 shares remain available to grant under the 2007 Stock Plan.

 In addition, at our annual meeting on June 25, 2014, our stockholders approved the inTEST Corporation 2014 Stock Plan (the "2014 Stock Plan").
 The 2014 Stock Plan permits the granting of stock options, restricted stock, stock appreciation rights or restricted stock units for up to 500,000 shares of our common stock to directors, officers, other key employees and consultants.
-As of December 31, 2014, no stock awards have been granted under the 2014 Stock Plan.
+As of December 31, 2015, no stock awards have been granted under the 2014 Stock Plan.

-We have not granted any stock options during 2014 or 2013.
 Our unvested restricted stock awards outstanding are accounted for based on their grant date fair value.
-As of December 31, 2014, total compensation expense to be recognized in future periods was \$326.
-All of this expense is related to nonvested shares of restricted stock.
-The weighted average period over which this expense is expected to be recognized is 2.7 years.
+As of December 31, 2015, total compensation expense to be recognized in future periods was \$187.
+All of this expense is related to unvested shares of restricted stock.
+The weighted average period over which this expense is expected to be recognized is 1.7 years.